AutoScheduleJS/cake-time/specs/specs.md

 - Onboarding
   - present how the app work
-    - Pick the date and vote the cake with your friends
+    - Pick the date and choose the cake with your friends
     - Find the best products
     - When it's time, cook the cake
   - sign in with Google/FB/Twitter or email (optional)